MonsoudZ/FootZ/README.md

 #### MVP

 _These are examples only.
-Replace with your own MVP features._ Updated on 8/29
+Replace with your own MVP features._

 - Find and use one external api
-- Have a main page access to a pop up window for (facts) and EPL page
+- present information into a table
 - Being able to access all 7 nations top league standing data

 #### PostMVP

 _These are examples only.
-Replace with your own Post-MVP features._ Updated on 8/29
+Replace with your own Post-MVP features._

 - Add additional apis (3-5 apis)
 - Map feature allowing location of clubs on the map